Type 99 tank: Type 99B

-Officially unveiled at the 2025 China Victory Day Parade.
+The Type-99B upgraded variant was officially unveiled at the 2025 China Victory Day Parade.
 In 2024, the Type 99B prototype, fitted with two GL-6 APS launchers and four radars, was spotted in China.
 Improvements include with new and improved explosive reactive armor modules, upgraded information technology and information sharing with other combat vehicles, 360-degree vision system for the crew, updated fire control system with new generation thermal optics, and new photoelectric and sensor systems for improved battlefield awareness.
 Some versions are noted to be equipped with a remote-controlled weapon station (RCWS) for the commander and lacking the GL-6 hard kill APS launchers.
+Media reports in the South China Morning Post and the Hindustan Times indicated that the tank will primarily be deployed in the Himalayas, alongside the smaller Type-15.